telco2011/mcp-backlog-md/.clinerules/memory-bank/techContext.md

 - **Libraries:**
   - zod: for schema validation
   - commander: for command-line interface
-  - pino: for logging
-  - pino-pretty: for pretty-printing logs
+  - change-case: for case conversion

 ## Development Setup